MicrosoftDocs/architecture-center/docs/industries/travel-hospitality.md

 - Build, deploy, and manage apps.
 Customize your cloud software to meet your needs.
 - Improve customer service and uncover new business opportunities by using built-in support for analyzing data and key insights.

-The following video shows how Azure can optimize your guests experiences.
+The following video shows how Azure can optimize your guest experience.

 <BR>